2

 Meals: B

-This is just about the longest stage of the week, leaving Marlow and out into the meadows beside the winding river.
-You switch to the south bank at Bourne End and along to Cookham, where you will find the gallery museum to famous local painter, Stanley Spencer.
+This is the longest stage of the week, leaving Marlow and out into the meadows beside the winding river.
+You switch to the south bank of the Thames at Bourne End and along to Cookham, where you will find the gallery museum to famous local painter, Stanley Spencer.
 The village could make an ideal coffee stop before following the woody river bank along a pleasant shady stretch before the commuter town of Maidenhead where you will find the famous Boulters lock.
 Here the fashionable Victorians and Edwardians used to parade on the river.
 After the bridges of the town, including a Brunel masterpiece with the widest brick arches in the World, you follow the meanders of the Thames taking you out into the countryside again passing Monkey Island and Eton’s rowing lake (Dorney Lake) and the beautiful flint stone church of St. Mary Magdalene.
 Finally you cross the last water-meadows reaching Eton and Windsor.
 The famous castle holds out to near the end when it suddenly appears across the river.
-Note that if you have the time an extra day here is advisable giving you to time explore the castle and its grounds.
+Note that if you have the time an extra day here is advisable giving you extra time to explore the castle and its grounds.
 Accommodation: We use a number of different accommodation in the busy town of Windsor.

 Meals: B